Graham Crackers Invented To Stop Masturbation!

 As Reverend Graham’s fame spread, “Grahamism” became a movement, and people inspired by his preaching began to develop and market Graham Flour, Graham Bread, and Graham Crackers.
 The mass production of Graham Crackers allowed people from all over the United States to purchase them at their local market.

-REVEREND SYLVESTOR GRAHAM THE “FATHER OF VEGETARIANISM?
+REVEREND SYLVESTER GRAHAM THE “FATHER OF VEGETARIANISM?

 Reverend Graham ran health retreats in the 1830s, promoting a bland diet that banned sugar and meat.
 His diet was somewhat revolutionary at the time.
 Graham’s views planted the seed of Veganism in America.
-But he didn’t just cut sugar from his diet, he actively refrained himself from the simple pleasure of caffeine, tea, spices, seasoning, butter, and literally anything else that tasted good.
+But he didn’t just cut sugar from his diet, he actively refrained from the simple pleasure of caffeine, tea, spices, seasoning, butter, and literally anything else that tasted good.

 In addition to Graham Crackers, Reverend Graham is also credited with founding one of the first Vegetarianism movements in the United States and is regarded by some as the “Father of Vegetarianism”.
 In 1850, Alcott, William Metcalfe, Russell Trall, and Graham founded the American Vegetarian Society in New York City.

 Reverend Graham’s death in 1851 is subject to much speculation.